 What cloud-specific issues should we be thinking about?

 In contract negotiations for cloud services, there are many new methods and considerations to watch out for.
-Volume discounts, service levels, security, and customization are just the beginning.
+Volume discounts, service levels, security, and customisation are just the beginning.
 Other issues such as lock-in, liability, indemnification, and intellectual property can also be considerations.
 Finance—as a partner to the business and a steward of the company—has a unique and indispensable role in working through all these issues.
 Even when Finance won’t be the user.

-Keep in mind that cloud vendors typically build their services and pricing models around standardization.
+Keep in mind that cloud vendors typically build their services and pricing models around standardisation.
 This extends to the way they do contracts.
 Requests for significant changes to standard agreements will likely be met with resistance.
 However, cloud providers are in a race for market share.
 That means you may be able to negotiate for additional benefits and service capabilities.
-With standardized approaches at the core, how companies use these additional tools can be a key source of competitive differentiation.
+With standardised approaches at the core, how companies use these additional tools can be a key source of competitive differentiation.